-$$Debt \ to \ Asset \ Ratio = \frac{Total \ Liabilities}{Total \ Assets}$$
+$Debt \ to \ Asset \ Ratio = \frac{Total \ Liabilitas}{Total \ Assets}$

-The debt-to-assets ratio is a ratio that measures the size of the company's assets, which are financed by liabilities, or how much the company's liabilities have an influence on asset financing.
+The debt to assets ratio is a ratio to measure the size of the company's assets, which are financed by liabilities, or how much the company's liabilities influence asset financing.
 This ratio is measured by comparing total liabilities with total company assets.
 The results of this comparison provide information regarding the funds originating from loans used to purchase assets.
 The result of a small debt-to-asset ratio means that little or most of the company's assets are financed by liabilities or that the company's assets are financed by equity.
 Suppose the results of this ratio are high.
 In that case, it will affect the company's ability to obtain additional loans from creditors because it is feared that it will not be able to pay off its liabilities with little asset ownership.